All posts

 This typically completes in 0–30 seconds.
 The funds are in your account immediately — there's no settlement period like credit cards.

-YugaPe (and payment links in general) sit above this layer.
+YugaPe sits above this layer.
 We help you create and track the requests; the actual money movement happens entirely within the UPI/NPCI system.

 What Can Go Wrong (and How to Handle It)

-Customer pays wrong amount Most UPI apps let customers modify the amount on a payment link.
-If someone pays ₹490 instead of ₹500, it'll show in your UPI app.
+Customer pays wrong amount If someone pays ₹490 instead of ₹500, it'll show in your UPI app.
 Note it in your dashboard with the actual amount received.

 Customer claims they paid but you can't find it Ask for the UTR number — the 12-digit transaction reference that every UPI payment generates.
 Search for it in your UPI app.
 If it's not there, the payment didn't complete on your end regardless of what their app shows.